The health and well-being of our school is supported by a strong and engaged community that connects students, parents and teachers.

 In March each year we hold an Autumn Fair to celebrate harvest and prepare for the winter ahead.
 It too is a large and colourful event with food and games.
 The theme is “St Michael and the dragon.”

 The Kindergarten Spring Festival has children (and adults) dancing around a decorated maypole surrounded by our beautiful garden in full bloom.

 There is a steady flow of interesting visitors to our school.
 Waldorf teachers from overseas and within New Zealand bring their knowledge and experience to share with our children, teachers, and parents.
 We have enjoyed eurythmy classes and performances, Bothmer gymnastics, violin concerts and specialist science teachers.
 An Anthroposophical doctor visits, and we have access to a growing number of Anthroposophical therapists.
 There are also evening talks on education, and twice a year education workshops take place when parents and other interested people can experience aspects of Waldorf education for themselves.

 Join a Group

-This group is open to all parents and caregivers of children involved in the playgroups, kindergarten and school.
+The Parent Group represents the school community and supports the school with cultural activities and resources.
+This group welcomes all parents and caregivers of children involved in the playgroups, kindergarten and school.
 The Parent Group is the lively and passionate support crew that makes a big impact on school life by organising celebrations, festivals, working bees and maintenance.
-Recent projects have included the ‘adopt a garden spot’ and adding new playground activities such as the balancing log activity and a slack line.
-The group meets regularly – come along, newcomers are welcome.

 Spring Fair/ Autumn Fair Group